UNDER CONSTRUCTION

 Restless Reflections

 Darcy urged his horse into a brisker pace, as if motion itself might scatter these thoughts.
-The fields stretched wide about him, touched with frost and sunlight, but the freedom of the open air did not entirely quiet his mind.
-He was not a man accustomed to weakness, least of all in the governance of his own reflections, and the novelty of it was almost more offensive than the cause.
+The fields stretched wide about him, the ground firm beneath the hooves, the air bright and cold upon his face; it was weather that invited motion, not confinement, and he welcomed it, though the freedom of the open country did not entirely quiet his mind.
+He was not a man accustomed to weakness, least of all in the governance of his own reflections, and the novelty of it was almost more offensive than the cause itself.

 It did occur to him that Miss Elizabeth had appeared so inappropriately at Netherfield to forward herself in his eyes.
 But then, he argued inwardly, would she not have made sure she was presented immaculately?
 Not that her appearance injured her in his eyes.
 He was a man, and he rather enjoyed her complexion.
-Her state of dishevelment affected his male awareness.
-But he was sure she did not intend that.
-Also, she spent most of her time with her sister instead of downstairs, so the idea that she wanted to impress him did not seem to be the case.
+Her state of dishevelment was not without effect upon him, though he was sure she had not intended it.
+Also, she spent most of her time with her sister rather than downstairs, so the idea that she wanted to impress him did not seem to hold.

 She was quite unpretentious, confident, and witty.
 He found her person beguiling.
 There had been that walk at Netherfield – when he had jested, awkwardly enough, that they sought only to display their figures.
 She had answered him with such a look, half-mocking and half-playful, that for an instant he could not decide whether she teased or encouraged him.
 It was not the sort of exchange he was accustomed to having with women, nor was he sure what it meant, but that he had been drawn into it at all astonished him still.

 Darcy tightened the reins, impatient with his own weakness.
 He had duties beyond Hertfordshire, duties to Pemberley, to Georgiana, to the generations before him.
 He was not free to indulge fancies, however appealing.
-Still, as he turned his horse along the rise, he caught sight, far in the distance, of a slight figure walking across the meadow path.
-The briskness of her step, the graceful carriage – he knew it instinctively.
-Miss Elizabeth.
+Still, as he turned his horse along the rise, the clear morning granted him an unimpeded view of the meadow path below, and upon it a slight figure, walking with brisk purpose across the open ground.
+The vigour of her step, the graceful carriage – he knew it instinctively.

-It has been three days since he last saw Miss Elizabeth.
+It was now three days since he had last seen Miss Elizabeth.
 Even then, he never spoke to her.
 A glance, a look into each other's eyes.
-And then…
+That was all he was afforded before…

 For a moment, he considered: ought he to warn her?
 A word of caution might prevent her from being deceived.
 But no. To speak would be to drag her into a history she had no claim to share, a history painful to himself and mortifying to his family.
 He could not expose Georgiana, nor would he condescend to defend himself before a young lady whose opinion should mean nothing to him.

 "You were out early, Darcy," Bingley said, his face alight.
 "I never saw such a fellow for riding.
-Do you find the Hertfordshire air invigorates you?"
+Do you find the Hertfordshire air invigorating?"

 Darcy allowed a half-smile.
 "It is fresh enough."